Great managers are also great coaches. Coaching in the workplace is a critical part of a strategic plan for business.

 A balanced approach always works much better.

-Coaching employees can address, and help solve, employee performance and behavior issues.
+Effective workplace coaches address and help solve, employee performance and behavior issues.

-The conversation helps the employee think through problems and figure out how to come to their own solutions.
+This important conversation helps the employee think through problems and figure out how to come to their own solutions.

 Often a coach will personalize the conversation by using their own experience and perspective.